Last updated on November 21st, 2018

 Throughout the day, I was gauging what others were wearing, and wondering if I was appropriately dressed.
 I was doing everything I could to get Polar Plunge tips before it was my turn.
 I got responses from seasoned jumpers like “you want to wear less, not as cold getting out”.
 Other’s recommended wearing more coverage.
 I decided to skip the long shirt and just go in my t-shirt.
 I was not surrendering my yoga pants for shorts.
 Somewhere in-between all of their advice sounded good.
 Then the time arrived when our group was up.
 Everyone started to head for the changing room.
 I kissed my husband goodbye and grabbed my changing bag.

 Once you enter the changing area, the tents split off for Men and Women.
 For those that are modest, be warned… when you get out of the water, no one cares.
-We put our stuff down and headed out to the staging are.
+We put our stuff down and headed out to the staging area.
 The men and women’s tent merged into that tented area, still heated up.
 We had scheduled our jump for 2pm.
 It was more suggestion than a required time to help ease congestion.

 This year, we were limited to only 5 jumpers at a time this year because of the ice thickness.
 Our entire group started to move out to the docks for the group picture.
 This was when my nerves really got to me.
 There was no backing out now.
 The crowd would have trampled me.
 Luckily I had a friend of mine promised to jump with me and hold my hand.
 With all pictures complete, we started to move out single file to the jumping platform.
 The water wasn’t that deep.
 If you jumped straight, it would have only gone to your waist.
 But that didn’t stop others from doing all kinds of things like belly flopping, cannon balls, and pencil jumps.

 My turn.
 I line up.
 They announcers yell 3, 2, 1 jump.
 I take a leap.
 Instincts took over and I jumped, knees bent.
 I have no idea what caused me to bend my knees.
 The cold rushed all up my body.
 As I’m was going in, I keep thinking about just how cold my feet are.
 Then I felt it cold over my head.
 OMG, I just went under and all I could think was about how cold it was!
-Bone chilling cold!
+Bone-chilling cold!
 I’m was frantically trying and get up to the surface.
 After just standing and coming to the surface I realized that my jump friends were not next to me, but a few feet in front.
 I heard them yelling my name.
 One came back to grab my hand and lead me to exit.
 I was in such a state of shock over what I had just didn’t I didn’t even dawn on me to move my legs and get out.
-I probably would have gotten over the initial shock and found my way without the medical assistance that was standing by, but in that moment, I couldn’t be sure.
+I probably would have gotten over the initial shock and found my way without the medical assistance that was standing by, but at that moment, I couldn’t be sure.

 I’m not sure what was colder, the ice water or the walk back to the heated tent.
 Both of which were only about 10 feet, but a slow 10 feet due to the traffic jam of people walking.
 No one runs and we all kinda bunched up trying to get back into the warmth.
 Getting into the tent again was like stepping off an airplane in a tropical destination.
 The second we hit the warm tent and all coldness disappeared.
 It must have been a combination of adrenaline and acclimate to the temp.